vacu9708/Tools-etc/Git/readme.md

 - git branch : Current branch
 - git branch -d : Remove a branch

-# (Useless)How to merge into the current branch in local
+# How to merge into the current branch in local
 git pull origin [current branch] git merge [branch]: Merge the branch into the current branch add, commit, push